2009-2010 NATS Officers

 I am pleased to serve as the Secretary for the Greater Houston Chapter of NATS.
 As secretary, I am responsible for membership renewals, as well as other communications to the Chapter membership.

 The primary responsibility of the Secretary is communication, so please contact me regarding upcoming events, or anything else that you would like to share with the membership.
+Email is the preferred method of communication, both for immediacy and cost efficiency.
+Please indicate your preferred email address on your dues renewal form.

 P.O.
 Box 10044